Cornell-MIT/PlanetWaves/docs/PLANETWAVES_README.txt

 ================================================================================
 ================================================================================
 =============================
-EXAMPLE_RUN.m creates model parameters as groups:
+Input files in examples creates model parameters as groups:
 (1) Planet Condition : description of the surface, atmospheric, and liquid properties for the planet
 (2) Model Geometry   : description of the model geometry including bathymetry,